This is a very simple crochet scarf pattern. However, it uses a special type of yarn, which gives it a more original, eye-catching design.

-Easy.
-In theory, this should be a beginner-level pattern; it's all basic stitches and the entire design is worked in rows.
-However, there's one little twist that keeps things interesting, and perhaps a bit more challenging, than a typical beginner project.
+That said, there's one little twist that keeps things interesting, and perhaps a bit more challenging, than a typical beginner project.
 You'll be using two different thicknesses of yarn to crochet this design.

-Size P crochet hook or size needed to obtain the correct gauge.
+Crochet Hook: Size P crochet hook or size needed to obtain the correct gauge.

 Finished Scarf Size

-My sample scarf measures approximately 60 inches wide by 5.25 inches high.
+Approximately 60 inches wide by 5.25 inches high.

 5 sts = about 3 inches.